Health risk assessment of reproductive toxicity and endocrine disruptors

 - identify and discuss complexities in health risk assessment of reproductive toxicity

 - identify and discuss complexities in health risk assessment of endocrine disruptors

 Reproductive toxicity describes toxic effects of a chemical substance on the reproductive ability as well as on the development of the offspring.
 Health risk assessment of reproductive toxicity addresses the procedures to identify and characterise the reproductive toxicity with the aim to derive health based guidance values for safe levels of the chemical substances.
 Endocrine disruptors are substances that alter the endocrine system and are a special concern for risk assessment of reproductive toxicity.
 The course introduces the concepts in reproductive toxicity as well as of endocrine disruptors.
 Methods for identification and assessment of reproductive toxicity are described and discussed.
 Regulatory aspects of reproductive toxicity and endocrine disruption will be covered.
 Attention will be paid to evaluation of different type of data.
 Specific challenges in risk assessment of reproductive toxicity and of endocrine disruptors such as non-monotone dose response curves, low-dose effects and epigenetic mechanisms will be discussed.

 The course includes lectures, exercises and group assignments.

 PhD students and other participants from academia as well as participants from authorities and industry.

-There is no course fee for PhD students.
-The fee for participants from academia (except PhD students) is 300 euro, from authorities 600 euro and from industry 900 euro, including VAT.
-Course fee includes course material, coffee breaks and a get together reception.
+The fee for participants from academia is 300 euro, from authorities 600 euro and from industry 900 euro, including VAT.
+Course fee includes course material and coffee breaks.
 Payment of course fee can only be accepted from the participant’s employer, not from individuals.

 The participants must cover their costs for travel and accommodation.

-Johanna Zilliacus and Annika Hanberg, Institute of Environmental Medicine, Karolinska Institutet.
+Johanna Zilliacus, Annika Hanberg and Anna Beronius, Institute of Environmental Medicine, Karolinska Institutet.